hamdyaea/Quizz-Scrum-Master/README.md

 # Quizz-Scrum-Master
-Scrum Master Quizz in Python 3
+A Scrum Master Quizz in Python 3
 This is a python 3 quizz with a gui.

+## Developer - Author

-Developer : Hamdy Abou El Anein
+Hamdy Abou El Anein